0xMukesh/hashnode-blogs/ckxzzqgr2006uzrs1d8lta9x5.md

 # Installing and working with Inquirer

-Inquirer is a package which is used to make interactive CLI interfaces.
+Inquirer is a package that is used to make interactive CLI interfaces.
 Such as :

 ![](https://raw.githubusercontent.com/SBoudrias/Inquirer.js/869cd40cf2424414b522a2470a1bc80a713cac8d/assets/screenshots/list.svg)